PHP Control Statements

 Conditional statements allow you to execute different blocks of code based on specified conditions.

-statement executes a block of code if a specified condition is true.
+The if statement executes a block of code if a specified condition is true.
 Optionally,

-statements can be used to execute alternative blocks of code if
+else if and else statements can be used to execute alternative blocks of code if

 the initial condition evaluates to false.